September 2021 Update: Stepping into the Future

 Other Taylor students also rallied around Hendricks’ cause.
 He remembers at least ten of his friends and fellow classmates (in addition to Cellier) who helped get his business off the ground and is grateful for their contributions.

-Hendricks now operates Sky Outfitters full time along with two other Taylor graduates, shipping socks out of their own Indianapolis-based office space instead of a college dorm room.
+Hendricks now operates Sky Outfitters full time along with two other Taylor graduates, shipping socks out of their own Indianapolis-based office space instead of a college residence hall room.
 Sky Outfitters has been featured by CNN, Forbes, USA Today and several other news outlets, and whether they highlight the product or the mission, the Sky Outfitters team is greatly encouraged and humbled by the recognition.

 “It's been really cool to see the recognition and that people admire the effort that we put in,” Hendricks said.
 “Some people highlight the product, some people highlight the mission, but to see it all come together really gives encouragement to us.”